- Doctors & Departments

 You can request an angel flight through a doctor's office, nurse, or social worker.
 Flights can be arranged in a week's notice.
 Visit their website for a more detailed explanation of the process.

 The nursing staff provides information and healthcare advice about more than 290 pediatric topics.
 They can help provide direction for parents caring for an ill child in their home.
-The ParentSmart Healthline nurses receive more than 30,000 calls a year, and the service available to all families in the Rocky Mountain Region.
+The ParentSmart Healthline nurses receive more than 30,000 calls a year.
+This service is available to all families in the Rocky Mountain Region.

 The Centers for Disease Control (CDC) is a comprehensive resource for children, teens and people living with epilepsy.
 It is also a great resource for parents and caregivers who help people with epilepsy.